SkylerLipthay/schemamama_postgres/README.md

 use schemamama_postgres::{PostgresAdapter, PostgresMigration};

 struct CreateUsers;
-// Instead of using sequential numbers (1, 2, 3...), you may instead choose to use a global
+// Instead of using sequential numbers (1, 2, 3...), you may choose to use a collaborative
 // versioning scheme, such as epoch timestamps. migration!(CreateUsers, 1, "create users table");